About Benjamin

 His practice also includes other aspects of intellectual property law, including patents, trademarks, designs and copyright, passing off and trade secret protection, and enforcement.

-Benjamin works primarily for clients in the Pharmaceutical, Healthcare & Life Sciences, Telecoms & IT and retail.
-He is an excellent (international) litigator and specialises in cases involving technology, engineering and life sciences.
+Benjamin works primarily for clients in the pharmaceutical, healthcare & life sciences, telecoms & IT and retail sectors.
+He is an excellent (international) litigator and specialises in cases involving (bio)technology, engineering and life sciences.

-Benjamin frequently advises and litigates on behalf of larger academic hospital teaching institutions in relation to research and development agreements, exploitation agreements and other related (licensing) agreements.
+Benjamin frequently advises and litigates on behalf of international renowned academic medical centres in relation to research and development agreements, exploitation agreements, and other related (licensing) agreements.

 Expertise